lepelog/botw-ex-all-shrines/all shrines route.md

 Ball, go back to hole and put it there
 Right, glide to ball, go back again, hole

-52 TAWA JINN: (blessing) chest
+58 TAWA JINN: (blessing) chest

 Right and back around shrine, glide left of middle kin, launch off of tree left of 3rd left bone south southeast with thunderblade to Yah Rin

-53 YAH RIN: Magnesis block on square bomb, stasis 3 hit explode forwards elevator launch, glide after a bit after the launch, run to the end
+59 YAH RIN: Magnesis block on square bomb, stasis 3 hit explode forwards elevator launch, glide after a bit after the launch, run to the end

-Left and back, carry east northeast from back tree Right, up green hill, run and glide to shrine
+Left and back, carry east northeast from back tree Right, up green hill, call horse and ride to the shrine

-54 MUWO JEEM: guardian sword++, dodge first swing, 3 hits flurry, keep slashing it, throw sword to finish him, get shield and axe
+60 MUWO JEEM: guardian sword++, dodge first swing, 3 hits flurry, keep slashing it, throw sword to finish him, get shield and axe

-Thunderblade treelaunch east, aim slightly left of death mountain then left to rocks, gale x2, glide northeast, Hateno, shrine
+Thunderblade treelaunch east, aim slightly left of death mountain then left to rocks, gale x2(1), glide northeast, Hateno, shrine

-55 MYAHM AGANA: Apparatus flip and upside down puzzle solve
+61 MYAHM AGANA: Apparatus flip and upside down puzzle solve

-Go slightly right, forwards then right, cross river then gale then aim towards flame, light torch Throw it across river, throw it up hills, just keep throwing it Throw it at the furnace, talk to Purah, get slated, photo her, talk Exit, righ to tree, thunderblade + sledgehammer launch northeast, doublet + snowhat Keep running forwards, at the drop glide forwards then fall, hit rock and enter shrine
+Go slightly right, forwards then right, cross river then gale(0) then aim towards flame, light torch Throw it across river, throw it up hills, just keep throwing it Throw it at the furnace, talk to Purah, get slated, photo her, talk Exit, righ to tree, thunderblade + sledgehammer launch northeast, doublet + snowhat Keep running forwards, at the drop glide forwards then fall, hit rock and enter shrine

-56 TAHNO O'AH: (blessing) chest
+62 TAHNO O'AH: (blessing) chest

 Thunderblade tree carry left, let go at apex and glide left, run forwards and run up slant At descent, pass one tree then carry right from back of two trees Run and climb up the pillars until you get a cutscene Throw scale in water, enter shrine

-57 JITAN SA'MI: (blessing) no chest
+63 JITAN SA'MI: (blessing) no chest

 Go left then left again, glide off to far trees, launch forwards with flameblade and hammer Aim slightly left of the two parallel wind gusts at other gust left of those, drop down Bomb arrow (or bomb if raining) the rock, ride gust right, bomb arrow right (or climb wall and bomb from above and behind with gust
 Left, do the same, forwards and get gusted to platform, enter shrine

-58 SHAI YOTA: (blessing) chest
+64 SHAI YOTA: (blessing) chest

+# Check Blood moon!!!

 Warp to Ta'loh Naeg and begin the worst segment in the run